 - Reinvest in our national rail network

-- Restore bus service to rural and remote Canada, purchasing electric buses
+- Restore bus service to rural and remote Canada and purchase electric buses

 - Increase federal funding for pedestrian, cycling and car-sharing infrastructure in towns and cities